delhoume/khufu/Readme.md

   # **Khufu** is a very simple HTTP server that serves tiles from  **single pyramidal TIFF files**

-This allows gigantic TIFF files to be deployed loically or over the Web, without the hassle of generating a Deep Zoom file hierarchy and having a web server deliver it.
+This allows gigantic TIFF files to be deployed locally or over the Web, without the hassle of generating a Deep Zoom file hierarchy and having a web server deliver it.

 When you have terapixel images, with dimensions up to 4 267 800 x 2 086 480 pixels (as from https://github.com/delhoume/BigMars),